fairydream/MobileGame_Compass/README.md

 ## MVP Milestones
 ### Week 1 (3/17 - 3/23/2015) _finishing the playable build_
+* Plan:
     * Find more images to add
     * Alternate pictures for directions, compass, and arrow
     * Add new images
+* Completed:
+    * Found some images for background
 ### Week 2 (3/24 - 3/30/2015) - _finishing a better playable build_
+* Plan:
     * Implement level design
+    * Add the background image, add scenario for the game (someone lost his way)

 ### Week 3 (3/31 - 4/6/2014)
 * Fix game level bugs